-Penalties will be levied where a natural person fails to submit a tax return as and when required in terms of a Tax Act and has:
+A fixed amount penalty will be levied when a natural person or a company fails to submit one or more outstanding income tax returns as and when required in terms of a Tax Act.
+This will also apply to dormant companies with no receipts or assets.